DBCobra/CobraVerifier/reproduce_results.md

     $ python ./bench_violation.py ./CobraLogs/ser-violation/

 The results will print on screen after checking all cases.
+This experiment reproduces Figure 6 in Section 6.1.

 **Note**: for one case "yuga-G2-a", the history size (37.2k transactions) is too large for the default configuration.
 You will see an error message of either `java.lang.OutOfMemoryError: Java heap space` or `GPU: out of memory`.
 To check this case, one needs to: